cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/favorites.md

-This document descriptions the favorites resource.
+This document describes the favorites resource.

 A _favorite_ is something that a user has decided is important enough that it should be more readily accessible than other resources of the same time.